securekomodo/RansomwareSimulator/README.md

 # Updates:

-Implemented Runspaces and chunking to drasitically improver performance.
+Implemented Runspaces and chunking to improve performance.